 4. Carving to slow down or stop on a longboard

 When riding down a hill, you may reach a speed at which foot breaking becomes difficult or even risky.
 You need to resort to more effective methods for slowing down your longboard at this kind of velocity.

 Carving is one of these methods.
 It involves turning back and forth while leaning “against the hill”, as if you want to go uphill.
 It’s similar to snowboarding where you carve sharp turns in the snow across the slope to control your descent.

-So carving hard involves making very tight turns, almost as if your were going to slide, though without actually pushing your longboard sideways.
-The slight loss of traction during your successive turns (heelside and toeside) shaves off some speed in a quite effective way.
+So carving hard involves making very tight turns, almost as if you were going to slide, though without actually pushing your longboard sideways.
+The slight loss of traction during your successive turns (heelside and toeside) shaves off some speed quite effectively.
 Your trucks need to be loose enough to pull long and deep carves.